paulfioravanti/plover-local-env-var/README.md

-So, in order to be able to share the outlines I use, but not the values contained in them, I put that kind of semi-secret information in environment variables, manage them with [direnv][], and use this plugin to access them in order to write them out.
+So, in order to be able to share the outlines I use, but not the values contained in them, I put that kind of semi-secret information in environment variables, and use this plugin to access them in order to write them out.

 > [!NOTE]
 > If you prefer to manually write out all your semi-secret information and/or